eireksten/jspatterns/README.md

 ## Exercise 3 - Zepto/jQuery

-Modify `app.js` and `index.html`, implementing the following using jquery and zepto:
+Modify `app.js` and `index.html`, implementing the following using jquery or zepto:

 1. Move the script tag to the head of the file, and use the document ready event from zepto/jQuery.
 2. Create a header for displaying the note name and a text field for editing the name of the note.